Review topics and main data items

 In DLHE, the survey was focused on employment and employment activity.
 Graduate Outcomes aimed to give a wider understanding of the graduate journey.

-We identified the LDLHE questions as falling into the following broad categories:
+We identified the DLHE/LDLHE questions as falling into the following broad categories:

 - Types of activity: employment, study, travelling, etc. (all and the most important one).